 Learning Labs involves field experience where you will engage actors of international politics to develop an advanced understanding of practical aspects of international politics.
 You will then bring this experience back to the classroom to collaborate with your peers and teachers on experience-based learning projects.
 This is an important transferable skill and will help to prepare you for the transition to working life.

-Students are assessed by a combination of coursework and exams.
+Students are assessed by coursework and research projects only.
 A few modules are assessed by coursework only.
 If a module is assessed by means of coursework alone, this is usually in the form of a research project or dissertation, and the tutor project supervisor offers guidance and support in the researching and writing of this piece of assessment.

-Although proficiency in French is not an entry requirement for the BA in International Politics, those who have GCSE French or a higher qualification can opt for the French Studies Minor.
-Those without at least GCSE in French (equivalent to A2 or above on the Common European Framework) can take non-credit-bearing supplementary courses in French throughout the duration of their studies.
+Although proficiency in French is not an entry requirement for the BA in International Politics, those who have A level French or equivalent can opt for the French Studies Minor.
+Otherwise, you can take non-credit-bearing supplementary courses in French throughout the duration of your studies.

 - Doing International Politics (1): Theories and Actors